mlejeune15206/Computers-OR---Disjunctive-Stochastic-Programming/README.md

 3.	**AMPL Script Files** (with extension ".run") in the folder named "AMPL_Files" that contain the implmentation of the decompostion method propod in this study.

-4.	**GAMS Command File** (with extension ".run") in the folder named "GAMS_Files") that implements the scenarion generation method proposed by Heitsch et al. (2008) and that we slightly adapted to this study.
+4.	**GAMS Command Files** (with extension ".run") in the folder named "GAMS_Files") that implements the scenarion generation method proposed by Heitsch et al. (2008) and that we slightly adapted to this study.
 The scenario generation method is presented in:

 H. Heitsch, W. Roemisch, C. Strugarek.
 Stability of Multistage Stochastic Programs. *SIAM Journal on Optimization* 17, 511-525.
 2006.

 &nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp; and the original package file scenred2 is available at: www.gams.com/latest/docs/T_SCENRED2.html.

-5.	**GAMS Model File** (with extension ".gms) in the folder named "GAMS_Files".
+5.	**GAMS Model Files** (with extension ".gms) in the folder named "GAMS_Files".

-6.	**GAMS Parameter File** (with extension ".opt") in the folder named "GAMS_Files" that specifies the options used for GAMS.
+6.	**GAMS Parameter Files** (with extension ".opt") in the folder named "GAMS_Files" that specifies the options used for GAMS.

-7.	**Excel File** (with extension ".xls") in the folder named "GAMS_Files" that contain the input data "M1_data.xlsx" and "M2_data.xlsx" for the waterfall and agile scenarios, respectively.
+7.	**Excel Files** (with extension ".xls") in the folder named "GAMS_Files" that contain the input data "M1_data.xlsx" and "M2_data.xlsx" for the waterfall and agile scenarios, respectively.